 The first course in the Calculus sequence.
 Included is an introduction to the differential and integral calculus of the elementary (algebraic, trigonometric, exponential and logarithmic) functions of a single real variable, the Fundamental Theorem of Calculus, and various applications.
 The central role of the limit concept is stressed throughout.
-PREQ: a high school or college course in precalculus.
+PREQ: A high school or college course in pre-calculus.
 A grade of C or better is required to continue into higher numbered mathematics courses, in particular Mathematics 152 and Mathematics 251.
-Requirements met: Quantitative Competency.
+Requirements met: Quantitative Competency (pre-Fall 2019).
 (Each fall and spring)